See our OFFERS starting the 21st of August 2016.

-Mas Roca was restored in 2004 with holiday rentals in mind.
-This handsome villa offers a high level of comfort, including all the modern amenities (washer and drier, dishwasher, satellite pay TV, etc), as well as a new 10x6 meter unfenced swimming pool and a playground are for kids..The overall look of the place is rustic but it has to be stressed how practical the layout really is!
+This handsome villa offers a high level of comfort, including all the modern amenities (washer and drier, dishwasher, satellite pay TV, etc), as well as a new 10x5 meter fenced swimming pool and a playground are for kids..The overall look of the place is rustic but it has to be stressed how practical the layout really is!
 Free earth tennis courts for Mas Roca guests only 1.5 km away.

-Entryways: on the ground floor you have three entryways: the rather grand wooden-planked main entrance into the rustic central downstairs hallway; another nice old large doorway enters into the main dining room and kitchen area from the outdoor dining and BBQ area, so it is a straight shot from outdoor BBQ and table to the kitchen and dining room.... a great advantage I wish houses had!
+On the ground floor you have three entryways: the rather grand wooden-planked main entrance into the rustic central downstairs hallway; another nice old large doorway enters into the main dining room and kitchen area from the outdoor dining and BBQ area, so it is a straight shot from outdoor BBQ and table to the kitchen and dining room.

 Then there is a back door which leads directly to the large downstairs en suite bedroom.
 This bedroom is very private, separated from the rest of the downstairs by a hall door, linking the central hallway to the livingroom, dining room & kitchen, as well as the stairway to the rest of the bedrooms upstairs.